-Passing rates on the New York state assessments in Valley Stream's elementary school districts.
+Passing rates on the New York state assessments in the Valley Stream Central High School District.

 State test scores plummeted to historic lows in most school districts in Nassau County and New York, a result that was expected following the implementation of a more rigorous curriculum less than a year ago.